 The Great Blue Ocean.
 Big, mysterious and filled with life we’ve just seen small amount of.
 The ocean is our friend, a source of life, food, wonder, freedom and without a healthy ocean, the life on land will be quite different.
 For example, ¾ of all the oxygen we breathe is produced by the ocean and it stores massive amounts of the carbon dioxide we produce.
 But that’s not something it can do if we don’t take care of it.

 The challenges of climate change today shows a need for change in how we produce, manage and consume.

 In 2016, the first Passion for Ocean Festival in Oslo was initiated by two ocean enthusiasts, as a celebration to the ocean.
 Since 2016 Hannah has designed the Festival annually, and designed small side projects for them (for example Findus <3 P4O).
 P4O became a NGO in 2018 and in 2019 they initiated Take Action for Ocean, a platform with different categories where tips and tricks and information about living a more sustainable life are shared.
-There are five categories and Hannah is the leader in the category Interior.
+There are five categories and Hannah is the head of the category Interior.